You dream of starting a blog and building an online empire.

-You want to be as successful as your idols, changing the world and even getting paid to do so.
+You want to be as successful as your idols, changing the world and, earning from their blog.

 But you know you haven’t got a chance in hell of seeing that kind of success unless you can truly engage your readers and keep them interested over the long haul.

 Of course, the big question is how?
 Engagement is an elusive creature.

 Sure, you get the occasional nice comment, but it’s not like people are raving about your blog, or tripping over themselves to share your content.

 You worry that you’re not connecting, that your words don’t resonate deeply with your readers, but you’ll be damned if you can figure out the magic formula.

 And the truth is, unless you can find a way to connect powerfully with your readers, your blog is doomed to failure.